Skip to main content

 German FADN data are also a central component of the farm programming model FARMIS, which we use to model agricultural activities in detail at farm level and make projections.
 Using individual weighting factors, we can also extrapolate our results to the represented population under consideration.

-Over the past 15 years, nominal incomes have risen by an average of around 2.5% per year, with significant annual fluctuations, while real incomes have risen by only 1% per year.
-This difference is due to the fact that the inflation rate and thus the actual purchasing power is not taken into account in the nominal income development, but in the real income development.
+Over the past 15 years, nominal incomes have risen by an average of 4.5 per cent per year with significant annual fluctuations, while real incomes have risen by three per cent per year.
+This difference arises because the inflation rate and therefore the actual purchasing power is not taken into account in the nominal income trend, whereas it is in the real income trend.

-This average view across all farms does not consider the large differences in agriculture, e.g. due to specific farm types and sizes and site-specific factors.
+This average analysis of all farms does not take into account the major differences in agriculture, e.g. due to specific production methods, farm sizes and regional location factors.

-The incomes between the different farm types differ significantly in some cases.
-On average over the period considered, arable farms had the highest income per unpaid (family) worker of all farm types.
-The lowest income by far can be observed for other grazing livestock farms.
-The income of horticultural farms has risen sharply in recent marketing years.
+The average incomes between the farm types differed significantly in some cases over the 15 marketing years analysed.
+Arable farms, for example, had a higher average income per unpaid (family) worker than the other farm types.
+The lowest income by far was recorded by other forage farms.
+The income of horticultural farms has risen sharply in recent marketing years and has now been the highest in the comparison of farm types for three marketing years.

-The strong income fluctuations on German granivore farms are remarkable.
-These farms show the lowest income of all farm types in the economic year of 2007/08 and the highest in the economic year of 2019/20.
-One reason for the exceptionally good economic year of 2019/20 was the strong demand for pork from China as a result of the outbreak of African swine fever (ASF) there.
-In the following economic year, demand for pork from Germany fell sharply again, as the first cases of ASF were also detected here.
-The income of granivores farms therefore fell sharply again and recovered slightly in the 2021/22 economic year.
+What is striking is the strong increase in income on finishing farms in the 2019/20 marketing year and the sharp drop in income in the following year.
+They had the lowest income of all farm types in the 2007/08 marketing year and the highest in the 2019/20 marketing year.
+One reason for the exceptionally good 2019/20 marketing year was the strong demand for pork from China as a result of the outbreak of African Swine Fever (ASF) there.
+In the following marketing year, demand for pork from Germany fell sharply again, as the first cases of ASF were also detected in Germany.
+As a result, the income of processing companies fell again, but recovered slightly in the 2021/22 marketing year and was back at a similarly high level in the 2022/23 marketing year as in the peak year of 2019/20.

 The importance of direct payments

-Another frequently used form of presentation is the share of direct payments in farm revenues.
-According to this, they account for an average share of nearly six percent across all farms.
-In farms with a high value added per hectare - such as horticulture, wine and other permant crops - the share of direct payments in farm revenues is significantly lower than in arable and other grazing livestock farms.
+Another frequently used form of presentation is the share of direct payments in farm income.
+According to this, they account for an average of almost six per cent across all farms.
+On farms with a high value added per hectare - such as horticulture, viticulture, fruit growing and other permanent crop farms - the share of direct payments in farm income is significantly lower than on arable and other forage farms.

 The income situation of farms cannot be adequately assessed by solely evaluating German FADN data.
 Farm structures and interrelationships show a (more and more) complex nature.
 Especially in regions with intensive livestock farming, there are often several legally independent farms that are managed by one family (or by a family network).
 Splitting up or setting up new businesses often takes place here in order to avoid the commercial nature of the entire holding and to be able to use the advantages of special agricultural tax rules.